Skip to main content

 Visit eToroRead review

-Here’s how you can buy Klarna shares using eToro:
+Here is how you can buy Klarna shares (NYSE: KLAR) using eToro:

-Bottom line on investing in the Klarna IPO
+Bottom line on investing in the Klarna stock

-The Klarna IPO was long expected to be a landmark moment for the fintech sector and when it finally arrived, it marked the end of a turbulent journey.
+The Klarna IPO was long expected to be a landmark moment for the fintech sector, and when it finally arrived in September 2025, it marked the end of a turbulent journey.
 At its peak in 2021, Klarna was valued at more than $45 billion, making it one of the most valuable fintech companies in the world.
-That momentum, however, reversed sharply during the 2022 tech downturn, with the company’s valuation falling to around $6.7 billion as investors moved away from loss-making growth stocks.
+That momentum reversed sharply during the 2022 tech downturn, with the company’s valuation falling to around $6.7 billion as investors moved away from loss-making growth stocks.

 In the years that followed, Klarna focused on stabilisation and efficiency.
-The company returned to profitability in 2024, continued to grow revenues, and strengthened its core BNPL offering.
-By the time of its IPO in 2025, Klarna was valued well below its pandemic-era peak, but on a far more sustainable footing, reflecting a business that had prioritised margins, cost control, and operational discipline.
+The company delivered its first GAAP-positive annual net income in 2024 ($21 million), continued to grow revenues to $3.5 billion in 2025 (+25% YoY), and accelerated its evolution from a pure BNPL provider into a global digital bank with cards, savings, and Fair Financing products.
+By the time of its IPO in September 2025, Klarna was valued at around $15 billion – well below its pandemic-era peak, but on a far more sustainable footing.

-Despite these challenges, Klarna remains one of the strongest names in the BNPL sector.
-Its extensive merchant network, tens of millions of active users, and improving financial performance provide a solid base as it enters life as a public company.
-Whether it can deliver sustained profitability and long-term shareholder returns will now be judged quarter by quarter, not by IPO rumours, but by results.
+Despite these challenges, Klarna remains one of the strongest names in the BNPL and consumer fintech sector.
+Its 118 million active consumers, 966,000 merchant partners, expanding banking product suite, and improving operating economics provide a solid foundation as it enters life as a public company.
+Whether it can deliver sustained profitability and long-term shareholder returns will now be judged quarter by quarter, not by IPO rumours but by results.

 FAQs